dhardy/keyboard/README.md

 (but note that desktop environment settings may override the system layout once a user logs in).

+#### Dealing with modified layout files

+It appears that keymaps are compiled by xkbcomp and compiled versions are stored in /var/lib/xkb .
+If there is already a compiled keymap, it appears that it will be loaded.
+To use the latest version, you can either use setxkbmap via
+xkbcomp:

+    setxkbmap ... -print | xkbcomp - $DISPLAY

+(this is not a good solution as it appears the compiled maps still get used on hotloading) or you can delete the files in /var/lib/xkb to force the compiled maps to be regenerated (still investigating whether this is a good solution).

 Installing on other systems
 ----------------------------------